shsachdev/ls170/com_between_processes.md

 - 49152-65535 are dynamic ports.
 Ports in this range cannot be registered for a specific use.
 They can be used for customized services or for allocation as ephemeral parts.

+So we can use ports to identify specific services running on host machines, but how does that help us with multiplexing and demultiplexing?

+The answer is that the source and destination port numbers are included in the Protocol Data Units (PDU) for the transport layer.

+Data from the application layer is encapsulated as the data payload in this PDU, and the source and destination port numbers within the PDU can be used to direct that data to specific processes on a host.

+The entire PDU is then encapsulated as the data payload in an IP packet.
+The IP addresses in the packet header can be used to direct data from one host to another.
+The IP Address and the port number _together_ are what enables end-to-end communication between specific applications on different machines.

+The combination of IP address and port number information can be thought of as defining a _communication_ _end_point_.
+This communication end_point is generally referred to as a _socket_.
+We'll talk more about sockets later, but for now you can just think of them as the combination of IP address and port number;

+for example `216.3.128.12:8080`.